 Despite that, I was keen to taste it to see if it lived up to both the original scent and the colour.
 What a delicious deep red!
-It’s hard to capture the exact colour in a photo, it’s more like the block of colour to the right.
+It’s hard to capture the exact colour in a photo.

 Upon tasting, it was obvious that this wasn’t Lemsip, it’s not sweet at all.
 It was quite hard to reconcile in my head that although I could smell the medicinal brew, it didn’t taste like it.